tektoncd/plumbing/tekton/resources/README.md

   create and verify releases
 - The [nightly-release](nightly-release) folder contains trigger resources used to trigger nightly releases for the tektoncd projects
+- The [nightly-tests](nightly-tests) folder contains tasks and trigger resources used to trigger nightly e2e tests for the tektoncd projects